OvidReaderDictionary/dictionary/README.md

-# dictionary
+# Dictionary
-The dictionary itself.
+The dictionary in "An Ovid Reader" and a website abstraction.